tclv/SBD-Lab2/doc/manual.md

 done;
 ```

-A complete version of this script can be found in the [lab’s GitHub repository].
+A complete version of this script can be found in the [lab’s GitHub repository](https://github.com/Tclv/SBD-Lab2/blob/master/get_dependencies.sh).

 Building the pipeline
 =====================